kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/instrumentation/README.md

 If you use tail-based sampling and need higher rates, you can do the following:
 - Scale up by adding more CPU and memory resources; for example, to double the rate, double CPU and memory.
 - Scale out by adding one or more collectors behind a load balancer or a Kubernetes service.
-The load balancer must support traceID-based routing, because all spans of a given traceID must be received by the dame collector instance.
+The load balancer must support traceID-based routing, because all spans of a given traceID must be received by the same collector instance.

 ## Queue Test